emmett2020/emmett/doc/config_ubuntu_develop_environment.md

 2. [Conda](#Conda)
 3. [Manaual](#Manaual)

-Personally, I recommend the following three methods to set up a local `Ubuntu` development environment for general use.
+Personally, I recommend the following methods to set up a local `Ubuntu` development environment for general use.

 # 1. Docker
 1. This method assumes you already have Docker installed.
 If not, you can refer to [this link](https://docs.docker.com/engine/install/) for installation instructions.
 2. You can download a pre-built image and run the container to get an out-of-the-box C++ development environment, which includes tools like GCC, CMake, and Neovim.

 To pull the stable image:

 ```bash